qunfengdong/BLCA/README.md

 Normally, it should be located in the ./db/ directory.

+### Step 2
-### Run your analysis with the compiled database.
+* Run your analysis with the compiled database.
 Please run:
 ```
 $ python 2.blca.py -i test.fasta
 ```